microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/platform-services/deployment.md

 ## Overview

+To illustrate the Deployment Service's functionality, consider the process of deploying and initiating a payload application by a Satellite Owner Operator from ground control.
+The sequence diagrams below provide a visual representation of this process, highlighting the critical role of the Deployment Service in managing the lifecycle of payload applications on the spacecraft.

 For example, the deployment and initiation of a payload application by a Satellite Owner Operator from ground control is depicted below:

 ```mermaid